Assam Career : Gauhati High Court Recruitment 2025

-Applications are invited for recruitment of five vacant positions or career in Gauhati High Court Assam.
+Applications are invited for recruitment of 22 vacant positions or career in Gauhati High Court Assam.

-Gauhati High Court Assam is inviting applications from eligible candidates for recruitment to the post or career of Law Clerks for temporary engagement.
-The Gauhati High Court as of today emerged from the High Court of Assam.
+Gauhati High Court Assam is inviting applications from eligible candidates for recruitment to the post or career in Grade-III of Assam Judicial Service.
+The Gauhati High Court as of today came up from the High Court of Assam.
 On 9th September 1947, the Assam Legislative Assembly adopted a resolution that a High Court be established for the Province of Assam.
 In exercise of power conferred by sub-section (1) of section 229 of the Government of India Act, 1935, as adopted by the Indian Provincial Constitution (Amendment) Order, 1948, the Governor General of India was pleased to promulgate on 1st March, 1948 the Assam High Court Order, 1948, establishing the High Court of Assam with effect from 5th April, 1948, for the then Province of Assam.
+At present, the sanctioned Judge strength of the Gauhati High Court is 24 including the Hon’ble Chief Justice and 6 Additional Judges.
+Every Judge including the Chief Justice is appointed by the President of India by warrant under his hand and seal.
+Every permanent Judge continues in office until he attains the age of 62 years.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!